Information for post-16 providers on the next steps towards delivery of T Levels.

 As the government looks to reform further education provision, more will be asked of the FE sector itself, and we want to work with you to understand how best we can support you in responding to these reforms.

-All general and specialist FE colleges in England will be invited to take part in the College Staff Survey 2018 from April.
+All general and specialist FE colleges in England are being invited to take part in the College Staff Survey 2018 which began in April.
 Kantar Public and RCU are conducting this survey on behalf of the department.
-The survey will be short to minimise the time that it takes you and your teaching staff to complete it.
+The survey is short to minimise the time that it takes you and your teaching staff to complete it.

-We will publish the findings of this work.
+The survey will close on 10 June, and we’ll publish the findings of this work.
 The results will inform our work to develop the support FE teachers and leaders need to continue improving and getting the best results for learners.

-- which routes and pathways do you think you will deliver and to how many students?
+- which routes you think you will deliver and to how many students

-- what support do you think your teachers will need to get ready to deliver the new programmes?
+- what support you think your teachers will need to get ready to deliver the new programmes

 Post-16 omnibus survey

-The Post-16 Institutions Omnibus Survey has run since 2015, and has recently moved from a bi-annual to an annual survey.
-The purpose of this survey is to gain a better understanding of post-16 institutions’ views on, and future plans for, post-16 education.
+The Post-16 providers Omnibus Survey has run since 2015, and has recently moved from a bi-annual to an annual survey.
+The purpose of this survey is to gain a better understanding of post-16 providers views on, and future plans for, post-16 education.
 Questions have recently covered: